 During the first few shows, Tina’s signature song Proud Mary wasn’t on the setlist.
 Tina avoided it because she had done it so many times for so many years and was a little bit tired of it.
-Finally in Rotterdam she agreed to try it just to see how it would work.
-As the crowd erupted and sang the whole song, Tina realized that 'Mary' is still rolling on the river.
+Finally in Rotterdam she agreed to try it, just to see how it would work.
+As the crowd erupted and sang the whole song, Tina realized that 'Mary' is still rollin' on the river.

 On January 16, Tina broke the world record for the largest paying audience at a solo concert with a crowd over 182,000 people at the Maracana stadium in Rio de Janeiro.
 Parts of this concert were later released on the Rio '88 home video.

 Tina did a lot of duets on this tour: At London’s Wembley Arena, she performed with Eric Clapton and Robert Cray, who was also the opening act at some dates.
 With Paul Brady, she did Paradise Is Here on May 30, 1987 at the Royal Dublin Showgrounds.
 In Osaka, Mick Jagger joined Tina on stage with the duet „Honky Tonk Women,“ after she was four days earlier guest on Mick's „Tour of Japan“ in Tokyo, where both performed the songs „Brown Sugar“ and „It’s Only Rock’n Roll“.
 This concert is available on the From Far East To Down Under bootleg.

 For promotion, Pepsi released a special version of the Break Every Rule album with a wonderful gatefold cover, featuring pictures from the advertising We Got The Taste.

 Opening Night: March 4, 1987 / Munich, Olympiahalle (Germany)